COLUMBUS DIDN’T DISCOVER US

 Directed by Robbie Leppzer

-At a time of heightened public consciousness about Christopher Columbus’s legacy of genocide and enslavement of native peoples following a multitude of protests in June 2020 to take down dozens of Columbus statues in cities across the U.S., along with the ongoing Black Lives Matter uprisings against white supremacy, Turning Tide Films announces the release of our digitally re-mastered HD version of COLUMBUS DIDN’T DISCOVER US on the 30th anniversary of the landmark First Continental Conference of Indigenous Peoples depicted in the film.
+At a time of heightened public consciousness about Christopher Columbus’s legacy of genocide and enslavement of native peoples, Turning Tide Films releases an updated and digitally re-mastered HD version of COLUMBUS DIDN’T DISCOVER US on the 30th anniversary of the landmark First Continental Conference of Indigenous Peoples depicted in the film.

-COLUMBUS DIDN’T DISCOVER US chronicles the historic gathering of three hundred indigenous activists from North, South and Central America who met in Quito, Ecuador in July 1990 to organize a cross-continental indigenous resistance to the Columbus Quincentennial, which took place two years later in 1992.
+COLUMBUS DIDN’T DISCOVER US chronicles the historic gathering of three hundred indigenous activists from North, South and Central America who met in Quito, Ecuador in July 1990 to organize a cross-continental indigenous resistance to the Columbus Quincentennial.

 U.S.-based documentary filmmaker Robbie Leppzer and his multicultural production crew were the only North American video producers invited by the organizers to document this historic event.